CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 OS build 19045.3570
 Activation: Windows is activated with a digital license linked to your microsoft account

+I splitted my SSD into partitions `C:` and `D:`.
+Every time I reinstall windows I completely format the `C:` partition, but the `D:` partition remains intact.
+I have the Dropbox folder on my `D:` partition.
+So it will survive the reinstall of windows.
+It is also better for backups to have separate system disk and data disk.

 ## System backup win10

 Backup, backup, backup...
 Do it all the time.
 Disks can die in an instant and you loose everything.